 - Repeat posts will be deleted; please check the group to be sure your article was not recently posted.

 - No harassment of authors for their preference of genres.
-No forcing of genre labels.
+No forcing of genre labels or authorizing one genre as being more important than another.
 This has led to a lot of drama in the past.

 - Blatant advertising without contribution.
 Spam spam spam spam, lovely spam!
 Wonderful spam (as much as we love Monty Python).
 Spam means that you are advertising products and services that are either unrelated or not related enough to the content.